jpieper/pnc_probe/README.md

 ### Kinetic (current) ###

- A. Config Tab
+ * Config Tab
- B. Server
+ * Server
- C. INI OVERLAY
+ * INI OVERLAY
- D. EDIT OVERLAY (bottom right)
+ * EDIT OVERLAY (bottom right)
- E. If RS274NGC is not already in the list of groups, use the '+' button to add it.
+ * If RS274NGC is not already in the list of groups, use the '+' button to add it.
- F. Ensure the following key is set as follows:
+ * Ensure the following key is set as follows:

 ```
 SUBROUTINE_PATH=/opt/pocketnc/Settings/subroutines:/home/pocketnc/subroutines
 ```

- G. If you had to change anything, click "REBOOT MACHINE".
+ * If you had to change anything, click "REBOOT MACHINE".

 ### Legacy ###